Woman goes to prison for killing man with scissors in Galveston

-GALVESTON, Texas (KTRK) -- A woman is being sent to prison for killing a man with scissors two years ago.
+GALVESTON, Texas (KTRK) -- A woman is being sent to prison for killing a man with scissors four years ago.

-In February 2016, Galveston police found Kimberlie Rayburn outside of an apartment, naked and wrapped in a blood stained blanket.
+In February 2016, Galveston police found Kimberlie Rayburn, 43, outside of an apartment, naked and wrapped in a blood stained blanket.

 Police said Rayburn was high on methamphetamine when they found her.